Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 $d_{ij}^{t}$ denotes the light travel time from SC $j$ to SC $i$, $\delta\hat{\tau}_{ij}^{t}$ the offset between the involved SCETs, and $\delta \dot{\hat{\tau}}_{j}^{t}$ the SCET drift of the emitting SC with respect to TCB.
 The light travel times can be expressed in terms of the ODs \cite{HeesLTT}:

-$\vec{r}_{i}$ denoting the position of the receiving SC, $\vec{r}_{j}$ and $\vec{v}_{j}$ the position and the velocity of the emitting one, respectively.
-The terms of order $O(c^{-3})$ contribute to the light travel time at the order of \SI{10}{\m} and are therefore negligible compared to the large uncertainties of the orbit determination.
-Combining the light travel times obtained this way with the MOC-TC allows to write the GOR as
+$\vec{r}_{i}$ denotes the position of the receiving SC, $\vec{r}_{j}$ and $\vec{v}_{j}$ are position and velocity of the emitting one.
+The $O(c^{-3})$ terms contribute to the light travel time at the order of \SI{10}{\m}.
+They are negligible compared to the large uncertainties of the orbit determination.
+Combining these light travel time estimates with the MOC-TCs allows us to write the GOR as

-$\delta\hat{\tau}^t_{\text{tc}, \:i}$ denotes the MOC-TC of SC $i$ and $N_{\text{gor}}^t\sim\SI{50}{\kilo \m}$ the GOR uncertainty.
-Note that OD and MOC-TC, and hence also the GOR, are given in TCB, while all other pseudorange observables are sampled in the respective SCETs.
+$\delta\hat{\tau}^t_{\text{tc}, \:i}$ denotes the MOC-TC of SC $i$ and $N^{\text{gor}}\sim\SI{50}{\kilo \m}$ the GOR uncertainty.
+Note that the ODs and the MOC-TCs (hence, also the GOR) are given in TCB, while all other pseudorange observables are sampled in the respective SCETs.
 This desynchronization is negligible: the desynchronization can amount up to \SI{10}{\s} after the ten year mission time, the pseudoranges drift with \si{10} to \SI{100}{\m \s \tothe{-1}} (see central plot in \cref{fig:PRNR-Unwrapping}).
-Hence, neglecting the desynchronization leads to an error in the order of \si{100} to \SI{1000}{\m}, which is negligible compared to the large GOR uncertainty.
+Hence, neglecting the desynchronization leads to errors of about \si{100} to \SI{1000}{\m}, which are negligible compared to the large GOR uncertainty.